 - Submitting a records check indicating that there are no judgments, decrees, or other similar matters pending against you.

-Yes, there are some restrictions.
+There are some restrictions.
 You can't change your name to avoid creditors, judgments against you, or for any other fraudulent purposes.
 A judge can't grant a change of name to any person convicted of a felony until two calendar years after they've completed serving their sentence.

-3. Start Using Your New Name
+Start Using Your New Name

-Family, friends, employers, insurance companies, the kids' schools, and others will want to know.
+Family, friends, employers, insurance companies, and others will want to know.
 Inform them and, most of all, start using your new name.
 Don't forget to change your email and social media accounts too.

 Get the Forms You Need in Pennsylvania